 The "best" stock screener depends on your preferences as an investor.
 What's important is that you're using a screening tool with enough dynamic criteria, which the stock screeners in the list above provide.
 I will discuss the parameters and ranges I select when screening for dividend stocks shortly, which can vary depending on your risk tolerance and required rate of return.
 Obviously, the more parameters you select in a stock screener, the less companies you will get, so keep this in mind.

-After applying the stock screen parameters discussed below and adjusting the ranges to meet your investment criteria, you should end up with a short list of potentially great dividend investments.
+After applying the stock screening parameters discussed below and adjusting the ranges to meet your investment criteria, you should end up with a short list of potentially great dividend investments.
 If this list is still too big for your liking, then adjust the ranges and/or add in a profitability measure like EPS growth, sales growth, or net profit margin.

 Market capitalization or "market cap," is the total dollar market value of a company.
 This depends on a company's stock price and the number of outstanding shares a company has, as the formula below shows:

 If you're investing in a company for its dividends, you'll want to invest in larger companies that are profitable, more stable, and are much more likely to be sustainable over the long-term.
-Therefore, I'd stick with companies with a market cap over $1 Bil. (aka $1000 mil) to ensure they're a more mature company with strong and predictable cash flows.
+Therefore, I'd stick with companies with a market cap over $1 billion (aka $1000 mil) to ensure they're a more mature company with strong and predictable cash flows.

 Return on equity (ROE) is a measure of how effectively management is using its equity to generate profits.
 A higher ROE is better as it suggests a company is more efficient at using its equity capital to generate profit.